 Combine all ingredients together in a 4oz glass dropper bottle and shake well.
-I like to take 3 droppers of this formula 3 times a day at the first signs of a cold or flu.
-This blend helps support your immune system to ward off a developing sickness or to process it more quickly.
+I like to take 3 droppers of this formula 3 times a day at the first signs of the occasional winter sniffles.
+This blend helps support your normal immune system functioning to ward off a developing sickness or to process it more quickly.

 Posted by|13 December 2012

 Aren’t these lovely organic Rainbow Peppercorns festive?